 These are functions typically used by an administrator and require a level 2 passcode.
 The user name for the Level 2 code for Touchscreen is "Administrator".
-The "Level 2 Code" range and the "Web Level 2 Code" rage is -32768 - 32767.
+The "Level 2 Code" range and the "Web Level 2 Code" range is 0 to 32767.
+If a value outside that range is entered for the code, the code will be automatically set to 2.
+Note: A negative number may be entered for the level 2 passcode, but it is not considered valid.
+A negative number will be set to 2 upon restart of the system.